TejeshwarRai/Major_Project_Presentation/slides/material.md

  - To develop an online interactive platform for alumnis to connect with the current college authorities
  - To provide facilities for alumnis to arrange interaction in college
  - Provide online gallery to depict college activities and alumni meets
+ - To create registration and booking alumni hall feature

 ### Software Requirements: